Known IssuesThe following are known issues for the October 2021 release.

 4. Field boundaries / data appear to be missing

 OpenET uses publicly available field boundary datasets.
 In some locations, these datasets are incomplete or missing large numbers of fields.
 The OpenET team is currently working with partners to improve and update these datasets.
 The Data Explorer ‘Raster View’ currently allows users to define any location of interest up to 1000 hectares (2,470 acres) and request data for the user-defined region.
-In the near future, the API and the Custom Reporting interface will allow users to define locations of interest and upload shapefiles to obtain data summaries for regions of interest.
+The API allows users to define locations of interest and upload boundaries (shapefile, geojson, etc.) to obtain data summaries for those regions.

 5. ET estimates do not agree well over open water bodies